 Mission Statement: University of North Carolina OBGYN Residency Program

-The mission of the University of North Carolina (UNC) Department of OBGYN Residency Program is to educate, train and prepare graduate residents to independently and competently practice the specialty of obstetrics and gynecology.
+The mission of the University of North Carolina Department of OBGYN Residency Program is to educate, train and prepare graduate residents to independently and competently practice the specialty of obstetrics and gynecology.
 Graduates are prepared to be specialists in obstetrics and gynecology, to act as consultants for other physicians, and to achieve certification by the American Board of Obstetrics and Gynecology.
-Our mission is accomplished through a diverse educational program which includes active engagement with the clinical, educational, and research work of the Department’s divisions which represent the entirety of specialty and subspecialty care in OBGYN, as well as global women’s health.
+Our mission is accomplished through a diverse educational program that includes active engagement with the clinical, educational and research work of the Department’s divisions which represent the entirety of specialty and subspecialty care in OBGYN, as well as global women’s health.

-The community served over the course of the 4 years of residency training will include the local, regional, and national communities of patients referred to the University of North Carolina Department of OBGYN.
-The mission of the OBGYN Residency Program directly aligns with the mission of the sponsoring institution, UNC Healthcare, which is to serve the citizens of the state of North Carolina and those who present to us for care from beyond our state’s borders.
+The community served over the course of the four years of residency training will include the local, regional and national communities of patients referred to the University of North Carolina Department of OBGYN.
+The mission of the OBGYN Residency Program directly aligns with the mission of the sponsoring institution, UNC Health, which is to serve the citizens of the state of North Carolina and those who present to us for care from beyond our state’s borders.

 Overall Program Aims:

 - To educate, train and prepare graduate residents to independently and competently practice the specialty of obstetrics and gynecology.
 Graduates are prepared to be specialists in obstetrics and gynecology, act as consultants for other physicians, and to achieve certification by the American Board of Obstetrics and Gynecology.

 - To provide structured rotation objectives and ensure our residents have sufficiently achieved the objectives in order to matriculate through their postgraduate years.
 Program rotation objectives are written by each service and derived from the educational objectives outlined by the Council on Resident Education in Obstetrics and Gynecology Educational Objective (CREOG): Core Curriculum in Obstetrics and Gynecology.

 - To implement the department’s commitment to provide our residents with all of the necessary resources, facilities, services and guidance to;